extremenetworks/Virtual_EXOS/GNS3_EXOS-VM_Guide.md

 # Setting up GNS3 with EXOS-VM
 This Guide will assist you in setting up GNS3 to work with EXOS-VM.
 If you have any questions about this guide please open a [Issue](https://github.com/extremenetworks/Virtual_EXOS/issues/new) on GitHub or on  [The HUB](http://community.extremenetworks.com/).

-**Note: EXOS-VM's can get stuck in (pending AAA) for 1-2 minutes.
+**Note: EXOS-VMs can get stuck in (pending AAA) for 1-2 minutes.
 Just be patient it will finish, and allow you to login**.

 ### What you will need:
 * Vmware player - latest version  --  ```This is needed for the GNS3-VM```